bafisofi/bafisofi/README.md

 * 🌍  I'm based in Turkey
 * ✉️  You can contact me at [bafisofi@gmail.com](mailto:bafisofi@gmail.com)
-* 🧠  Student of the course The FrontEnd Developer Career Path at Scrimba
+* 🧠  Student of the course The Frontend Developer Career Path at Scrimba
 * 🤝  I'm open to collaborating on interesting projects